SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/device-protocols.md

 #### Custom action retry mechanism on external server failure

 If a custom action fails, a retry mechanism will be processed.
-This is configured in the application YAML file, and the queues will be stored in the event repository.
+This is configured in the web app YAML file, and the queues will be stored in the event repository.

 Queues are collections of failed custom actions, including the complete HTTP request of this custom action.
 Each entry of the queue is one failed custom action.
 The collection has a defined size in _failedCustomActionQueueSize_ and a maximum number of retries in _maxRetries_.